 Funding to support CNSs to attend 6 months course and obtain the qualifications was identified.
 To date, there are a total of 10 CNSs in the Specialist Community & Crisis Support team (SCCS), eight of whom can prescribe within the scope of palliative care practice, and one is currently taking the course, with hope to complete in September 2025.
 With the demands on the service increasing, so is the need to support individuals under our care.
 One way is by prescribing at the time of visits for medications identified as urgent and vital for individuals' assurance and well-being.
 Hand -written prescriptions take time and is seen as a barrier to people receiving their urgent medication.
+What goals are we setting?

-Our goals are to increase the confidence of prescribing within the CNS workforce, to support this we have planned to review, and where appropriate revise our NMP standards, using real-time feedback from CNSs on their prescribing experience.
+Our goals are to increase the confidence of prescribing within the CNS workforce, to support this we have planned to review, and where appropriate revise our NMP standards. using real-time feedback from CNSs on their prescribing experience.
+What will the impact be?

 Benefit for the individual on getting essential prescriptions in a timely manner, keeping them at the heart of what we do.
-Reduced concern for the individual about when a GP can provide an urgent palliative care prescription, and reduced pressure on the GP to do so.
+Reduced concern for the individual about when a GP can provide an urgent palliative care prescription. and reduced pressure on the GP to do so.
 Increased job satisfaction and motivation for CNSs who will be able to monitor responses to medications more effectively.
+How will the progress be monitored and reported?